turbot/steampipe-plugin-servicenow/docs/tables/servicenow_cmdb_ci.md

   operational_status != '1';
 ```

-### Identify all CIs that have been recently modified or updated.
+### Identify all CIs that have been recently modified or updated

 ```sql
 select